Scaling and bias codes for modeling speaker-adaptive DNN-based speech synthesis systems: Experiments

 \subsection{Subjective evaluations}

 Next we reproduced several selected strategies using the Japanese dataset.
 We doubled the size of speaker codes shown in Table \ref{tab:models} and chose strategies that showed reasonable improvements in the objective evaluation using the English dataset.
-The objective evaluation results using the Japanese corpus are shown in Figure \ref{fig:obj_kanto}, from which we can see the same trend as the result using the English one.
+The objective evaluation results using the Japanese corpus are shown in Figure \ref{fig:obj_kanto}, from which we can see the same trend as the result using the English one\footnote{Speech samples using the English corpus can be found at \url{http://www.hieuthi.com/papers/slt2018}}.

 We used the Japanese systems and conducted a subjective listening test to see how participants perceived these differences.
 The listening test contained two sets of questions.
 In the first part, participants were asked to judge the naturalness of the presented speech sample using a five-point scale ranged from 1 (very unnatural) to 5 (very natural).
 In the second part, participants were asked to compare a speech sample of a system with recorded speech of the same speaker and judge if they are the same speaker or not using a four-point scale ranged from 1 (different, sure) to 4 (same, sure).
 This evaluation methodology is similar to our previous study \cite{luong2018unsupervised}.
 In addition to synthetic speech generated from the proposed speech synthesis systems using the above selected strategies, we also evaluated recorded speech, WOLRD vocoded speech, and Wavenet vocoded speech for comparison.
 A large-scale listening test was done with 289 subjects.
 The statistical analysis was conducted using pairwise t-tests with a 95\% confidence margin and Holm-Bonferroni compensation for multiple comparisons.